syncfusion/blazor-docs/src/grid/datagrid/how-to/render-grid-inside-tab-with-specific-height.md

----
-title: "Render DataGrid inside the Tab with specific height"
-component: "DataGrid"
-description: "Learn how to Render Blazor DataGrid inside the Tab with specific height"
----

 # Render DataGrid inside the Tab with specific height

 By default, DataGrid will occupy the entire space of the parent element when DataGrid [`Height`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_Height) and [`Width`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_Width) property is defined as 100%.
 But if you render the similar DataGrid inside the Tab control, it will consider the entire page and render the DataGrid without horizontal scroller.